payone-pl/sibs-sdk-android/README.md

 By default when the WebView used internally by SDK gets reloaded on every activity recreation (f.eks. rotation change) It is recommended to block this behavior by adding the following parameter to the activity definition

-Sibs environment configurations are passed as metadata.
-Please contact the Sibs for this data.
+Sibs environment configurations are provided by Sibs and passed as metadata:
 ```xml
 android:configChanges="orientation|keyboard|keyboardHidden|screenSize"
 ```